-One of the issues that needs to be addressed in a divorce in Arizona is whether one of the spouses need spousal support, referred to as either alimony or spousal maintenance, during and/or after the divorce is finalized.
+One of the issues that need to be addressed in a divorce in Arizona is whether one of the spouses need spousal support, referred to as either alimony or spousal maintenance, during or after the divorce is finalized.
 A court has broad discretion in determining whether spousal support in an Arizona divorce case is appropriate and, if so, the amount and duration of the spousal support award.
-Absent an agreement by the parties to the divorce, a court does not have the authority to make the spousal maintenance award non-modifiable, which allows the court to subsequently modify or terminate the spousal support award if a change in circumstances justify such a modification or termination of the award.
+Absent an agreement by the parties to the divorce, a court does not have the authority to make the spousal maintenance award nonmodifiable, which allows the court to subsequently modify or terminate the spousal support award if a change in circumstances justifies such modification or termination of the award.

-However, Arizona Revised Statute Section 25-319(c) allows the spouses to agree the spousal support provisions in the Decree of Dissolution of Marriage or Degree of Legal Separation to be non-modifiable.
+However, Arizona Revised Statute Section 25-319(c) allows the spouses to agree to the spousal support provisions of the Decree of Dissolution of Marriage or Degree of Legal Separation to be non-modifiable.
 There are both pros and cons to agreeing to a non-modifiable award of spousal support.
-The pros include providing the security to both spouses that their agreement will not be changed by the court in the future.
+The advantages include providing the security to both spouses that the court will not change their agreement in the future.
 The disadvantage is that circumstances may change for either the spouse paying the spousal support, the spouse receiving the spousal support, or both.
-The finality of a non-modifiable spousal support order provides a certain amount of finality, but that finality can create problems if the parties’ expectations of the future change in a material way.
-It is imperative, therefore, to assess, to the extent possible, the probabilities the parties’ expectations regarding the future will occur.
+The finality of a nonmodifiable spousal support order provides a degree of finality, but that finality can create problems if the parties’ expectations of the future change in a material way.
+It is imperative, therefore, to assess, to the extent possible, the probabilities of the parties’ expectations regarding the future will occur.

 The question becomes whether a non-modifiable award of spousal support in Arizona can be set aside or changed.
-The Arizona Supreme Court addressed this question in the case of In re the Marriage of Waldren.
+The Arizona Supreme Court addressed this issue in the case of In re the Marriage of Waldren.
 Jana Waldren filed for divorce seeking to end her marriage to George Waldren.
 The parties submitted a settlement agreement in which they agreed George would pay Jana non-modifiable spousal support.
 Unfortunately, George became disabled a year after the parties’ divorce and was not meeting his spousal support obligations.
 George filed a motion to set aside that portion of the Divorce Decree requiring him to pay spousal support.
-George’s motion was denied by the trial court and the issue was then appealed.
+The trial court denied George’s motion and the issue was then appealed.

-The Arizona Supreme Court began its’ analysis by stating a divorce judge only has the authority granted to the court by statute, pursuant to the precedent set forth in the Weaver v.
+The Arizona Supreme Court began its’ analysis by stating a divorce judge only has the authority granted to the court by statute, according to the precedent outlined in the Weaver v.
 Weaver case.
-The Arizona Supreme Court recognized that the spousal support statute allows a trial judge to modify or terminate an award of spousal support if circumstances change substantially after the spousal support award was made.
+The Arizona Supreme Court recognized that the spousal support law allows a trial judge to modify or terminate an award of spousal support if circumstances change substantially after the spousal support award was made.
 However, the justices also pointed out that the spousal support statute allows the parties to agree that the spousal support provision in their divorce decree be non-modifiable, which was precisely what the parties did in their case.

-The Arizona Supreme Court, however, issued a very interesting footnote it its’ decision in this case indicating the Supreme Court was not addressing whether fraud or duress could provide a basis to set aside a non-modifiable award of spousal support.
+The Arizona Supreme Court, however, issued a fascinating footnote in its’ decision, in this case, indicating the Supreme Court was not addressing whether fraud or duress could provide a basis to set aside a non-modifiable award of spousal support.
 As luck would have it, the Arizona Court of Appeals in the case of McNeil v.
 Hoskyns addressed the issue of whether an alleged fraud on the court provided a basis to modify or terminate a non-modifiable award of spousal support in Arizona.
 You can click our link to the McNeil v.
 Hoskyns case here to learn how the Arizona Court of Appeals addressed that issue.